-We think the best way to see Mexico especially the Yucatan Peninsula is to drive it yourself.
-Without a car, you’ll be confined to overpriced, basic package tours with hordes of people.
-Follow this guide on how to rent a car in Cancun and other places in the Yucatan Peninsula for the best trip to Mexico of your life.
-Don’t worry it’s easy and safe – and here’s how to do it and avoid the scams and hassle.
+We think the best way to see Mexico, especially the Yucatan Peninsula, is to drive it yourself.
+Without a car, you’ll be confined to overpriced, basic packaged tours with busloads of other tourists.

 The Complete Guide to Renting a Car in Cancun

-The process of renting a car in Cancun can be confusing and that’s why we have put together this guide.
-We have tried to answer all of the typical questions and gave 1st hand insight on how to avoid all the common pitfalls and scams.
+The process of renting a car in Cancun can be confusing, and that’s why we have put together this guide.
+We have tried to answer all of the typical questions and give a 1st hand insight on how to avoid all the common pitfalls and rental car scams.

 Jump to information: